bryanjclark/ios-darken-image-with-cifilter/README.md

 ios-darken-image-with-cifilter
 ==============================

+**UPDATE: You shouldn't use this any more - Apple's UIImage+ImageEffects code (released alongside iOS 7) achieves this same result - so go find it!**

 I was frustrated trying to get a CIFilter that'd work to darken an image by 50% (the equivalent, in photoshop, to adding a 0.5-alpha black layer in front of a picture).
 An hour later, I figured it out.
 Enjoy!

 Here's the code that does the magic: